Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 This very powerful feature is available on PostgreSQL since version 9.0 and zillions of words have been already spent in the cyberspace on this topic.
 More recently, a new replication mechanism has been made possible thanks to the efforts of [2ndQuadrant][2ndQuadrant].

-I learned the usage of it some 1 year and half ago in London during a 'Replication Backup and Disaster Recovery' course, but uonly recently I had the possibility to play with it.
+I learned the usage of it some 1 year and half ago in London during a 'Replication Backup and Disaster Recovery' course, but only recently I had the possibility to play with it.

 What pglogical does differently from Streaming Replication is actually the way it replicates.
 Master (in pglogical jargon called 'Subscriber') sends a logical stream of data to Standby ('Subscriber').